huyhung98/rk-ai/README.md

 # RK-AI Integrate APP

-This project is a Node.js application built with Express.js that integrates Twilio for sending and receiving SMS messages, combined with sending prompts to Marko AI to generate and return images to the user.
+This project is a Node.js application built with Express.js that integrates Twilio for sending and receiving SMS messages, and also sends prompts to Marko AI to generate and return conversations and images to the user.

 ## Features
 - Send SMS messages via Twilio’s Programmable SMS API.
 - Receive SMS messages through a Twilio webhook and store them in MongoDB.
-- Send a prompt from the user's message SMS to Marko AI, generate a conversations, and return it to the user.
+- Send a prompt from the user's SMS message to Marko AI, generate conversations, and return it to the user.
+- Create or update conversations with the user's message.
-- Retrieve conversations history via an API endpoint.
+- Retrieve conversation history via an API endpoint.
 - Error handling for invalid inputs and API failures.

 ## Prerequisites